 Show the first picture (fireworks in circles) and ask the children what they can see.
 Where do they think this is?
 Why?
 What shapes can they see?
 Are there any questions they would like to ask about the picture?

 As you work through the images, share the common theme, which is that they are from the 2008 Olympic Games in China.
-What do they think will be some of the patterns they might see in the Opening Ceremony here in London?
+Your class could compare these with some of the patterns they saw at the Opening Ceremony in London.

 What shapes can you see?
 How are they made?